 Republic of Chile

 Relations between Brazil and Chile are marked by intense and dynamic trade and business exchange.
-In the field of political coordination, in which the two countries aim to deepen relations, the good understanding and the adoption of common and moderate positions have been fundamental to the progress of regional integration.
-There is a common perception that the close ties observed between entrepreneurs from the two countries define bilateral relations and strengthen political and cooperation bonds between the two countries.
+In the field of political coordination, in which the two countries aim to deepen relations, the good understanding and the adoption of common positions have been frequent both the regional and multilateral contexts.

 Bilateral investments grow year after year, benefiting the economies and societies of the two countries.
-Brazil concentrates the largest Chilean stock of foreign investment worldwide, which have exceeded USD 20 billion and accounted for the creation of almost 100,000 jobs for Brazilian citizens.
-Chilean companies established in Brazil operate in areas as diversified as paper and cellulose, retail and energy.
-Brazil has invested over USD 3 billion in the Chilean economy.
-Nearly seventy Brazilian companies operate in Chile in sectors including energy, financial services, food, mining, steel industry, civil construction and pharmaceuticals.
+Brazil concentrates the largest Chilean stock of foreign investment worldwide, which have exceeded USD 28 billion.
+Chilean companies established in Brazil operate in areas as diversified as paper and pulp, retail and energy.
+Brazil, on its turn, has invested over USD 4 billion in the Chilean economy.
+In November 2015, both countries signed the Cooperation and Investment Facilitation Agreement (CIFA), which, when implemented, will foster the bilateral commercial and economic relations, which will also benefit from other treaties still under negotiation.

 Chronology of Bilateral Relations